leulabay1/listenify/README.md

 - React
 - Emotion CSS
-- Other dependencies (list them here)

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+- Toast
+- Redux-toolkit
+- Redux-saga

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to [Name] for inspiration and guidance.
-- Shoutout to the React and Emotion CSS communities.

-Happy listening with Listnify! 🎵
+Happy time with Listnify! 🎵